grev-uv/hpg-hmapper/README.md

 # Output format

-The generated methylation maps will be stored as CSV files, one per chromosome and per strand (forward and reverse), with four columns using the following format.
+The generated methylation maps will be stored as CSV files, one per chromosome and per strand (forward, reverse and mix), with four columns using the following format.
 All values are zero-indexed:

 | Name | Description | Possible values |
 |:----:|:-----------:|:---------------:|